Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Gentleman (smiles and continues) – There was such a disgust over Magadhan rule that within fifty years of that conquest our ancestors overthrew Magadhan yoke and founded Chedi dynasty.

 The third king of this dynasty, Mahameghwan Kharavela was the most powerful of all.
-He was a contemporary to Saatvahan dynasty under whom the gateways of Sanchi were constructed.
+He was a contemporary to Saatvahan dynasty.
+You might be knowing that it was the Saatvahan dynasty that constructed the gateways of Sanchi.

 The ramp to Udayagiri Cave Complex, Odisha